-In 2020 we saw the importance of long term plans and the ability to adapt those plans in changing circumstances.
+In 2020 we saw the importance of long-term plans and the ability to adapt those plans in changing circumstances.
 The strategic, financial, and capital plans provided a roadmap for the organization when dealing with challenges of the COVID-19 pandemic, electric demand reductions, and fires within our service territories; threatening our water source, electric generation facilities, and the lives and homes of our customer owners.
-While plans were not a step by step guide to dealing with these challenges, they did provide goalposts to move towards.
-The 2021 budgets position both the Electric and Water Utilities to maintain their financial resiliency, rise to whatever challenges 2021 brings, and to continue efforts to enhance customer confidence.
-Progress on phase two, creating consumption flexibility, we continue to be guided by our core values to provide safe and reliable drinking water and electricity, be responsible stewards of resources, and adhere to our commitment to serve our local community.
-I am proud how EWEB has rallied around this focus, and I want to thank EWEB management, staff, and commissioners for their assistance in helping EWEB achieve its mission "to enhance our community's vitality by delivering drinking water and electric services consistent with the values of our customer-owners".
+While plans were not a step-by-step guide to dealing with these challenges, they did provide goalposts to move towards.
+The 2021 budgets position both the Electric and Water Utilities to maintain their financial resiliency. rise to whatever challenges 2021 may bring, and to continue efforts to enhance customer confidence.
+As we progress towards phase two of creating consumption flexibility, we continue to be guided by our core values to provide safe and reliable drinking water and electricity, be responsible stewards of resources, and adhere to our commitment to serve our local community.
+I am proud how of EWEB has rallied around this focus, and I want to thank EWEB management, staff, and Commissioners for their assistance in helping EWEB achieve its mission "to enhance our community's vitality by delivering drinking water and electric services consistent with the values of our customer-owners".